-Response to work displayed in Nordic Impressions was kind in Seattle.
-But, moving to Washington, D.C., a city with a low population of Scandinavian immigrants, its popularity is likely to wane…
+Response to Nordic Impressions, a major exhibition of Nordic art, was kind in Seattle.
+But, moving to Washington, D.C., a city with a lower population of Scandinavian immigrants, will its popularity wane?…

 The United States will for the next few months be blessed with one of the most comprehensive displays of Nordic art for decades.
 The Phillips Collection in Washington, D.C. will display art from Scandinavia, Iceland and Finland over the past two centuries, representing over fifty three artists, from the founding fathers – Edvard Munch, Vilhelm Hammershøi, Anders Zorn and Aklsei Gallen-Kallela – to contemporary artists Ólafur Eliasson, Ragnar Kjartansson and Katrín Sigurðardóttir.
 It’s the culmination of the ‘Nordic Cultural Initiative’, a scheme pioneered by the embassies of all five Nordic countries in Washington to bring recognition to Nordic artists across the USA.

-“My selection of works and artists is personal.
-Each of them has something different to offer, but they are tied together by themes that have held Nordic art in place for centuries.”
+“My selection of works and artists is personal,” says Klaus Ottmann of the Phillips Collection.
+“All of them has something different to offer, but they are tied together by themes that have held Nordic art in place for centuries.”

 Though it pays homage to the foundations of Nordic art, Nordic Impressions primarily celebrates the present – and indeed future – of Nordic art.
 Female artists have been brought to the fore.
 Norwegian artists Tori Wrånes, Oda Krohg and Harriet Backer are represented, so too is Swedish painter Nathalie Djurberg, Danish painter Anna Ancher, Sámi artist Outi Pieski and the Israeli-Danish painter ‘Tal R’.
 But perhaps most excitingly the exhibition will feature works by Hrafnhildur Arnardόttir, set to represent Iceland at next year’s Venice Biennale.